-14.36 Canned Cycles
+15.32 Canned Cycles

-The canned cycles G81 through G89 and the canned cycle stop G80 are described in this section.
+The canned cycles G81 through G89 are described in this section.
+Two examples are given with the description of G81 below.

 All canned cycles are performed with respect to the currently-selected plane.
 Any of the six planes may be selected.
 Throughout this section, most of the descriptions assume the XY-plane has been selected.
 The behavior is analogous if another plane is selected, and the correct words must be used.
 For instance, in the G17.1 plane, the action of the canned cycle is along W, and the locations or increments are given with U and V. In this case substitute U,V,W for X,Y,Z in the instructions below.